 Pet Protocols: A Detail That Matters More Than It Sounds

 For families thinking through what this looks like in practice, what happens to your pets if you die alone covers this in detail and is worth reading alongside this comparison if your parent has animals.
-It is not a morbid exercise.
-It is a practical one, and it is exactly the kind of gap that a pet protocol is designed to close before it becomes a problem.

 Ease of Use: For Your Parent and for You

 iamfine's genuine strength is its simplicity.
-Your parent needs a landline or cell phone and the ability to press 1 when prompted.
+Your parent needs a phone and the ability to press 1 when prompted.
 No app, no wearable, no account to manage, no learning curve.
 For an older adult who is resistant to new technology or who simply wants the lowest-friction possible safety net, this is a real advantage.

 The Honest Trade-Off Summary: Which One Is Right for Your Situation